 A course designed to examine the repertoire and techniques for developing a multi-choir church music program based on classifications of age and educational level.
 Primary emphasis is on choral activities with secondary inclusion of instrumental resources.

-MUS 423, 424 Composition V, VI 2, 2 Advanced study of composition structured as private lessons.
+MUS 423, 424 Composition V, VI

+2, 2 Advanced study of composition structured as private lessons.
 Each course requires a minimum grade of C in the prior course.
+Private lesson fee applies.

 MUS 434 Writing for Instruments